pho-veteran/videomeet/webrtc-flow-diagram.md

 - **WebRTC**: The actual audio/video streams between browsers after handshake (implemented in `client/src/hooks/useWebRTC.ts` and rendered by `VideoGrid`/`VideoTile`).
 - **WebSocket (Socket.io)**: Signaling (`join-room`, `offer`, `answer`), app events (`chat-message`, `user-mute-changed`), and file uploads (`file-upload-start`, `file-upload-chunk`, `file-upload-complete`).

----

-## Chat and File Transfer — WebSocket Upload Details

-This section details the WebSocket-based file upload used by the app:

-- Client-side
-  - 1) User selects a file in the UI.
-  - 2) Client emits `file-upload-start` and receives `uploadId`.
-  - 3) Client slices the file and sends chunks via `file-upload-chunk { uploadId, chunk }` until complete.
-  - 4) Client emits `file-upload-complete` and receives `file` metadata, then emits `chat-message { file }`.

-- Server-side
-  - 5) Server streams chunks to disk per `uploadId`, enforces size limits, and finalizes on `file-upload-complete`.
-  - 6) Server returns file metadata (id, url/path, originalName, mimeType, size, uploadedAt).
-  - 7) Upon client `chat-message { file }`, server broadcasts the message to the room.

-- Other clients
-  - 8) Peers receive the `chat-message` event and render the file message immediately.
-  - 9) When a user clicks the file, the client downloads it either:
-    - directly from the server path (if files are exposed statically), or
-    - via a separate WebSocket download flow (server emits/sends file content back over Socket.io).